SDPTeam15/PolyEvents/summaries/sprint5.md

 ## Mathieu

 ## Robin
+This week I made a the test of the last week part, fixe some bugs and Update ObservableList

+My times estimates were generally good.

+Next week I will work on the Heatmap to display it on the mapfragment.

 ## Stephane (Scrum Master)
 This week I implemented the user registration to activities in an event.